BriarVesper/deipNOM-MERN/README.md

     - Combine all like ingredients to display total amount needed for selected recipes
     - Allow the user to remove recipes from the list

-Everything is stored in localStorage, so there is an upper limit to how many recipe items can be saved at a time.

 #### Running locally
 In order to run deipNOM locally, you will require `docker` as well as a Cloudinary account.
 You also have to create an `.env` file.
 From the srv directory: